JamesWoolfenden/learn-terraform/docs/aws-subnet.md

 ...
 ```

-Making one just one sub-net is an unusual activity, as is not specifying the AvailabilityZone it is in or the Routes.
+Making one just one subnet is an unusual activity, as is not specifying the AvailabilityZone it is in or the Routes.
 It is more common to see (if your in a 3 zone region) a Private and Public Subnet for each availability zone in a Region.

 How many Availability Zones are there in this region?